310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 Ah— But yer part of Ryuseitai, so I reckon ‘s completely natural for ya ta help people out… Was that rude fer me ta say?

-Yer just what ya’d expect from a hero of justice~♪
+Yer just what ya’d expect from an ally of justice~♪
 {% endbubble %}

 {% bubble Midori %}